qstar-inc/Tidbits/cities2/BrandDecalTemplate/readme.md

 This folder includes templates for all vanilla Cities: Skylines II Brand Graphics currently in the game.
 These templates can be used to create decals, which can be placed over the vanilla graphics.

+# Updated for EAI to be x4 resolution

 # Instructions

 1. Download and extract the `BrandDecalTemplate-v#.#.#.zip` or copy the `.workshop\output` folder out of the `.workshop` folder, and rename it to your chosen company name.